What is a tonic-clonic seizure?

+- Sometimes, a person may have both tonic-clonic and nonepileptic seizures.
 People who faint sometimes develop tonic or clonic movements.
 These movements are rarely as intense or prolonged as a tonic-clonic seizure.

 How are tonic-clonic seizures diagnosed?

-- An EEG and other tests may help to confirm the diagnosis or suggest a cause.
+- An EEG and other tests may help confirm the diagnosis or suggest a cause.

 How are tonic-clonic seizures treated?

-What should I do if I think my child, loved one or myself may have tonic-clonic seizures?
+What should I do if I think my child, loved one, or myself may have tonic-clonic seizures?

 If you think your child, loved one, or yourself may be having tonic-clonic seizures, please talk to the doctor soon as possible.
 Tonic-clonic seizures can lead to injury and in some rare cases death.
 Getting these diagnosed and treated quickly is essential.